mauricio-santos-deel/b2w-hell-triangle/README.md

 ### Running the app

-Fisrt of all let's clone this git repository.
+First of all, let's clone this git repository.
 ```
 git clone https://github.com/msantos-sw/b2w-hell-triangle.git
 ```